certtools/intelmq/docs/REST-API.md

 ```

 ### `POST /bots/reload`
 Reloads the configuration of all running bots.
-Returns bot reloading status (`reloading`, `failed`).
+Returns bot status with additional values (`reloading`, `failed`).

 Optional parameters:
 * `/bots/reload/{bots-group}` - only a group of bots